godotengine/godot-docs/tutorials/performance/using_servers.rst

 Optimization using Servers
 ==========================

-Engines like Godot provide increased ease of use thanks to their high level constructs and features.
+Engines like Godot provide increased ease of use thanks to their high-level constructs and features.
 Most of them are accessed and used via the :ref:`Scene System<doc_scene_tree>`.
 Using nodes and resources simplifies project organization and asset management in complex games.